 One of the students was Dr. Kaylin McNulty, who completed a two-week externship with Moore before graduating from the MSU vet school in May 2019.
 McNulty was amazed by the new dimension of animal life she discovered as well as the many ways it could augment her pathology residency at MSU.

 “After the externship, I knew I wanted to be more involved with the work they’re doing on the coast,” she says.
 “During my residency, I’ll be able to go to the IMMS at least once a month, because that’s how often they take vet students there.
-I’ll also get to participate in necropsies brought to the vet school that I can use to teach students.
+I’ll also get to participate in necropsies brought to the vet school that I can then use to teach students.
 As much as I love pathology, it was a great opportunity to do an externship with Dr. Moore and be able to continue working with the IMMS.”

 During their rotations, MSU veterinary students participate in a variety of hands-on learning experiences with Moore and the IMMS staff.
 The Institute offers educational programs that are open to the public, including display aquariums, a marine park with dolphins and sea lions, and touch pools where people can swim with cownose rays, bamboo sharks and other friendly sea creatures.
 Students help feed, monitor and provide veterinary care for domestic and wild animals kept at the IMMS.